rajandangi/docs.rajandangi.com.np/docs/javascript/js-engine-architecture.md

 ### 1. Parsing: Breaking Down the Code

 The engine first needs to understand the structure of your code.

-*   **Syntax Parser:** Reads your code character by character and checks if it follows the rules (syntax) of the JavaScript language.
+This phase involves:

+*   **Lexical Analysis (Tokenization):** A **Lexer** or **Tokenizer** reads your code, breaking it into a sequence of individual units called **tokens** (e.g., keywords like `const`, identifiers, operators).
+*   **Syntax Parsing:** The **Syntax Parser** takes this stream of tokens and verifies that they form a grammatically correct structure according to JavaScript's syntax rules.
+If the syntax is valid, the parser builds an **Abstract Syntax Tree (AST)**.
-*   **Abstract Syntax Tree (AST):** If the syntax is valid, the parser builds a tree-like structure representing your code's logic.
-Each node in the tree represents a part of your code (like a variable declaration, a function call, or an operation).
+*   **Abstract Syntax Tree (AST):** This is the tree-like data structure representing the logical structure of your code.
+Each node in the AST corresponds to a construct in your code (like a {++VariableDeclaration++}, {++FunctionDeclaration++}, or an operation).

 You can visualize ASTs using tools like [AST Explorer](https://astexplorer.net/).
 The generated AST is then passed on to the next phase.

 ### 2. Compilation: Optimizing for Speed

-Modern JS engines don't just interpret code line by line anymore.
-They use sophisticated compilation techniques, often **Just-In-Time (JIT)** compilation, which combines the best of interpreters and compilers.
+Modern JS engines don't just interpret code line by line anymore.They utilize sophisticated compilation techniques, often Just-In-Time (JIT) compilation, which combines the best of *interpreters* and *compilers*.

-*   **Interpreter (e.g., V8's Ignition):** Takes the AST and quickly converts it into an intermediate representation called **Bytecode**.
+- **Interpreter (e.g., V8's Ignition):** Takes the AST and quickly converts it into an intermediate representation called Bytecode.
 Bytecode is lower-level than JavaScript but not yet machine code.
 This allows the code to start executing relatively fast.

-*   **Compiler (e.g., V8's TurboFan):** While the interpreter is running, the engine monitors the code.
+- **Compiler (e.g., V8's TurboFan):** While the interpreter is running, the engine monitors the code.
 If it identifies "hot" sections (code that runs frequently or could be made faster), the optimizing compiler kicks in.
-It takes the Bytecode (or sometimes the original source/AST) and generates highly optimized machine code for those specific parts.
-This optimized code replaces the Bytecode execution for subsequent runs, leading to significant performance improvements.
+It uses profiling data to generate highly optimized machine code for those specific parts.

+- **Optimized Code:** This optimized code replaces the Bytecode execution for subsequent runs, leading to significant performance improvements.

+- **Deoptimization:** If assumptions made by the optimizing compiler are invalidated, the code can be deoptimized back to Bytecode.

 *Note: Some engines might also perform Ahead-of-Time (AOT) compilation in certain scenarios.*